Toronto with Downsizer Precondos

 It was 400K cheaper than their pre-construction choice, but in my opinion - way better.
 They fell in love with the resale unit, and bought it the same day.

-Lesson here is remain flexible – don’t get too caught up on any particular option, and be willing to see some alternatives
+The lesson here is to remain flexible - don’t get too caught up on any particular option, and be willing to see some alternatives.

 Leave a Reply